dylan-sutton-chavez/dylan-sutton-chavez/README.md

 Systems Developer at Amazon Audible, peer reviewer for IEEE WCCI 2026, and independent ML researcher with work currently under journal review.

 I work on resource-constrained machine learning, compiler design, and production systems engineering.
-From migrating Player Services across AWS regions to building Edge Python, a single-pass SSA compiler and bytecode VM in Rust and WebAssembly (239★, externally sponsored), and proposing uncertainty-aware classifiers for TinyML deployment validated on NASA IMS and SemEval.
+From migrating Player Services across AWS regions to building Edge Python, a single-pass SSA compiler and bytecode VM in Rust and WebAssembly (>240 stars, externally sponsored), and proposing uncertainty-aware classifiers for TinyML deployment validated on NASA IMS and SemEval.

 Most of what I build is small, fast, and deterministic.
 Open to collaborations on tiny compilers, selective classification, and embedded ML.